This is the 3rd chapter of the Dash Tutorial.

 keywords are optionaldash.dependencies.Input

-object and thedash_core_components.Input
+object and the dcc.Input

 property of themy-output